whage/thesis/thesis.md

 It was a different, a much more pleasant way of writing software than I had done before.
 I became more and more interested in the possibilities of static checking and type systems.
 I started wondering what else was out there that could increase programmer productivity and software quality.
-This curiosity led me to choosing type systems as the topic of my thesis.
+This curiosity led me to choosing type systems as the topic of this work.

 My goal with this thesis is to gain a more fundamental understanding of the semantics of programming languages, the structures and algorithms behind them.